Last Updated on January 5, 2023

-Today, bellydance (and raqs sharqi as a subgenre) is practised in countries as diverse as Argentina, Brazil, China, Finland, France, Germany, India, Italy, Japan, New Zealand, South Korea and the UK, just to name a few (McDonald, 2013).
+Today, belly dance (and Raqs sharqi as a subgenre) is practiced in countries as diverse as Argentina, Brazil, China, Finland, France, Germany, India, Italy, Japan, New Zealand, South Korea and the UK, just to name a few (McDonald, 2013).

-As mentioned earlier, bellydance includes a range of dances originating from a number of different countries (Shay and Sellers Young, 2005).
+As mentioned earlier, belly dance includes a range of dances originating from a number of different countries (Shay and Sellers Young, 2005).
 According to Sellers-Young (2016, p.
-4), these are solo improvisational forms based on isolations of different body parts (head, arms, hands, hips and torso); they differ in style depending on the country in which they are practised or originate from and they have different names.
+4), these are solo improvisational forms based on isolations of different body parts (head, arms, hands, hips and torso); they differ in style depending on the country in which they are practiced or originate from and they have different names.

-Egyptian raqs sharqi, a form of bellydance, is the dance genre analysed in this thesis.
+Egyptian Raqs sharqi, a form of belly dance, is the dance genre analyzed in this thesis.

 Mid-1990s, Belly Dance, Cinema and Egypt